coinxp/exchange/README.md

 ## Become a Block Producer
 In order to become a CoinXP Public Blockchain producer, you have to get the approval from the committee.
-This a an offline process.
+This an offline process.
 The following instructions assume that you have applied to become a CoinXP block producer and received the approval as required.

 ### Set Up a Secure and Highly Available Kubernetes Cluster